SCOREC/reconClassifier/README.md

 ## run classifier with cached x-point finder results

-create a bash script to run a test with a single epoch
+create a bash script to run a test with two epochs and a small subset of the training data ('frames')

 ```
 pushd ${rcRoot}